Skip to content

 }

-IMPORTANT: The gRPC communication between TF-controller and Runner's pod is secured with mTLS.
-TF-controller generates a valid wildcard TLS certificate for *.<namespace>.pod.<cluster-domain> hosts on the Runner's namespace.
-The Runner's pod present this certificate during TLS handshake with TF-controller.
+IMPORTANT: The gRPC communication between Tofu Controller and Runner's pod is secured with mTLS.
+Tofu Controller generates a valid wildcard TLS certificate for *.<namespace>.pod.<cluster-domain> hosts on the Runner's namespace.
+The Runner's pod present this certificate during TLS handshake with Tofu Controller.

 Hostname/Subdomain Runner DNS resolution